Best Budget Studio Monitors (Under $300 A Pair) – 2021 Reviews

-Welcome to this first in a series of articles on buying the best studio monitors for a home studio or project studio!
-This article is going to cover the best studio monitors under $300 a pair.
+Welcome to this first in a series of articles on buying the best studio monitors for a home studio or project studio.
+This article is going to cover the best budget studio monitors under $300 a pair.

-The Best Studio Monitors Under $300 A Pair
+Best Budget Studio Monitors Under $300 A Pair

 Studio Monitor Buying Guide

 If you are new to buying monitors, please check out my Studio Monitors 101: A How-To Guide To Buying The Best Studio Monitors For Your Home Studio article.
 You’ll learn the differences between monitors and speakers, types of studio monitors, monitor design, and much more.

 Best Studio Monitors Under $300: What To Look For

 To start, inexpensive studio monitors under $300 a pair are your basic “entry-level” home studio monitors for home studio or small project studio music production.
 If this is the very top of your budget, then the good news is that you can get some excellent monitors at this price.

 The bad news is that you may outgrow them pretty quickly!

 With studio monitors, like most things in life, you get what you pay for…